 Undergraduate admissions at Mines is highly selective.
-More than 11,000 students vie each year for about 1,150 spots in the freshman class.
-Mines applicants’ average scores include 1320 on the SAT, 31 on the ACT and a 3.8 unweighted GPA.
+More than 13,000 students vie each year for about 1,300 spots in the entering class, made up of about 1,150 freshmen and 150 transfer students.
+Mines’ admitted students’ average scores include 1400 on the SAT, 31 on the ACT and a 3.8 unweighted GPA.

 More than 1,300 graduate students from around the world create a stimulating environment that enriches the Mines educational experience.
 Modern research facilities including more than 40 specialized centers, a strong interdisciplinary teaching and research focus and low student-to-faculty ratio offer a personalized education and encourage students to investigate problems from real-world perspectives.
 Mines’ reputation and high admission standards, as well as its alumni network in industry, government and academic institutions, contribute to a high placement rate.

 - About 1,300 students enroll

 - Average SAT Critical Reading and Math 1380